Everyone is always talking about soft mattresses. “This mattress is the softest. That mattress is like a big, comfy cloud.”

 With the Helix, the company will customize a mattress to meet your specific needs.
 You should find the exact firmness you are looking for.

 The Awara is an all-natural mattress that features Dunlop latex and supportive coils.
-It is a great match for those who want to avoid chemicals in their mattress.
+It is a great match for those who want to avoid potentially harmful chemicals in their mattress.

 Best For Lightweight Sleepers

 The Lull is the least firm mattress on this list.
 It is both supportive and comfortable and a great match for lightweight people.